PEP Annual Report – FY 2008

 Objective 3.
 Survey new areas for additional populations of PEP species.

 The discovery of additional founder plants can greatly increase the species’ chances of recovery and therefore surveys are considered high priority actions.
-Surveys conducted specifically to look for additional populations were conducted for 12 species on Oahu, 47 for Maui Nui, and 1 on Hawaii Island (60 total) this fiscal year.
-Surveys of this type have resulted in the discovery of additional plants of 31 PEP species, many of which represent new populations.
+Surveys conducted specifically to look for additional populations were conducted for 9 species on Oahu, 47 for Maui Nui, and 51 on Hawaii Island (107 total) this fiscal year.
+Surveys of this type have resulted in the discovery of additional plants of 18 PEP species, 7 of which represent new populations.
 Additional surveys are generally conducted at and around already known populations and many new individuals of that population have been found this way.
 The number of species for which the surveys were conducted depended greatly on the proximity of those species, terrain, weather, and other variables.

 Objective 4.
 Mitigate threats to PEP plants, as needed (within appropriate state and federal regulations and landowner protocols).

-Monitoring the populations of PEP species during each visit help to identify potential, imminent, and current threats so that they may be addressed accordingly.
+Monitoring the populations of PEP species during each visit help to identify potential, imminent, and current threats to they may be addressed accordingly.
 Most of the threats are weeds, rats, slugs, ungulates, and fire.
 Stochastic events such as hurricanes, landslides, flashfloods, etc., while difficult to address, also impact PEP species because so few numbers remain.
-This fiscal year, PEP staff protected 26 PEP species through focused weed control, rat control, ungulate control or exclusion, and slug exclusion.
+This fiscal year, PEP staff protected 28 PEP species through focused weed control, rat control, ungulate control or exclusion, and slug exclusion.

 Weed control generally entailed manual or chemical removal of pest plants.
-Rat control involved application of rat poison bait blocks, according to label, and following state and federal law.
-Coordinators who apply the bait hold Restricted Pesticide Applicators licenses.
+Although rat depredation is a severe threat to remote populations of PEP species, PEP Coordinators were unable to implement rat control using approved rodenticide treatments because of PEP’s inadequacy of financial resources that is required to institute a wide scale rat baiting program.
+Such a program is not practical at this time.
+However, two hold Restricted Pesticide Applicators licenses should aerial application of rodenticides be approved.
 Ungulate control involved hunting, especially for pig and axis deer.
-Ungulate exclusion entailed the construction large exclosures to preserve habitat for long-term protection, smaller exclosures immediately around individual or groups of plants to address imminent and immediate threats as a short-term mitigation.
+Ungulate exclusion entailed the construction of large exclosures to preserve habitat for long-term protection and smaller exclosures immediately around individual or groups of plants to address imminent and immediate threats as a short-term mitigation.
 Sometimes, management involves the maintenance of pre-existing fences to ensure they maintain their ability to keep target animals out.
 Slug exclusion often involved bagging fruit with mesh bags and periodically rechecking them and fruit collected when appropriate.

 Objective 5.
 Reintroduce PEP species to protected areas through outplanting.